nanawy/FHIR/README.md

-## PROJECT
+## Project Overview

-This work is part of the Gene Guardian project, previously named Dynamic Consent Protocol, which suggests a perfect framework that puts the individual in the middle of the decision making.
+This work is part of the Gene Guardian project (formerly known as the Dynamic Consent Protocol), which aims to create a framework that places individuals at the center of decision-making.

-As we know the use of genomic information in medical treatments and disease risk management must balance personal and societal benefits against risks to individuals contributing their data.

-Trust in the professional and ethical handling of genomic data is crucial for participants to consent to the use of their data.
+Using genomic information in medical treatments and disease risk management requires balancing personal and societal benefits against the risks to individuals providing their data.
+Trust in the professional and ethical handling of genomic data is essential for participants to consent to its use.

-figure 1 : diagram of the medical application :
+figure 1 : Diagram of the medical application :

 ![image](https://github.com/user-attachments/assets/4da8674e-5d39-4aa0-b89d-244d0da2569c)

-## FHIR
+## FHIR Overview

-my role is : Create a form using FHIR resources (& adapting it to our needs) This form is a mixture of forms of hospitals and a form already created by the team and later on interacting with a server.
+My role: Create a consent form using FHIR resources, adapting it to our needs by merging forms from hospitals and an existing team-created form.
+This will later be integrated with a server.

 - What is HL7 FHIR ?

-It was created by the standards development organization Health Level 7 (HL7).
-It was designed to enable health data to be quickly and efficiently exchanged.
-FHIR is a set of modular components called "Resources."
-These fields include basic elements like identifiers, metadata, and attributes relevant to the type of resource.
+HL7 FHIR (Fast Healthcare Interoperability Resources) was developed by Health Level 7 (HL7) to enable the rapid and efficient exchange of health data.
+It consists of modular components called "Resources," which include basic elements like identifiers, metadata, and relevant attributes.

-figure 2 : example of a resource :
+Figure 2: Example of a FHIR resource :

 ![image](https://github.com/user-attachments/assets/e6864e9c-c89f-4ff7-a294-8ea47dcfdd48)